rsmullen/mercury6_binary/README.rst

      +   ``cenname``: The name you want the central object (the primary) to have.
      +   ``allowclose``: A flag to allow or forbid close encounters/collisions between the central stars.
 Use ``.FALSE.`` to forbid and ``.TRUE.`` to allow.
 If you have a very close binary that is stable for the length of the integration, set this to false to speed up the program.

-*     ``Kepler47``:  This directory contains example input files to run a circumbinary example, Kepler 47.
+*     ``Kepler47/``:  This directory contains example input files to run a circumbinary example, Kepler 47.
 The ephemeris was taken from Kratter and Shannon (2014).
 To run, compile the code with the ``mercury.inc`` contained in the folder.
-*     ``SolarSystem``: This directory contains example input files to run a single star example (the solar system), as taken from the original Chambers tar file.
+*     ``SolarSystem/``: This directory contains example input files to run a single star example (the solar system), as taken from the original Chambers tar file.
 To run, compile the code with the ``mercury.inc`` contained in the folder.
-*     ``Original``:  This contains the unaltered code, just in case.
+*     ``Original/``:  This contains the unaltered code, just in case.

 How to compile and run